Ashu-hub/All-About-Java/RESTWebServiceInterviewQuestions.md

 	1) SOAP stands for Simple Object Access Protocol
 	2) SOAP is a protocol.
 	3) SOAP can't use REST because it is a protocol.
-	4) SOAP uses services services interfaces like @WebService to expose the business logic.
+	4) SOAP uses service interfaces like @WebService to expose the business logic.
 	5) SOAP permits XML data format only.
 	6) SOAP requires more bandwidth and resource than REST.(SOAP that uses XML for the creation of Payload and results in the large sized file.)
 	7) SOAP API used Web Services Description language for describing the functionalities being offered by web services.